United Rentals, Inc. (NYSE:URI) Shares Sold by Koshinski Asset Management Inc.

-Koshinski Asset Management Inc. decreased its holdings in shares of United Rentals, Inc. (NYSE:URI – Get Rating) by 11.4% during the 3rd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The fund owned 1,559 shares of the construction company’s stock after selling 200 shares during the quarter.
-United Rentals comprises about 0.9% of Koshinski Asset Management Inc.’s investment portfolio, making the stock its 17th biggest position.
+Koshinski Asset Management Inc. lowered its holdings in shares of United Rentals, Inc. (NYSE:URI – Get Rating) by 11.4% in the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 1,559 shares of the construction company’s stock after selling 200 shares during the period.
+United Rentals accounts for 0.9% of Koshinski Asset Management Inc.’s investment portfolio, making the stock its 17th largest holding.
 Koshinski Asset Management Inc.’s holdings in United Rentals were worth $7,750,000 as of its most recent SEC filing.

-A number of other hedge funds and other institutional investors have also made changes to their positions in the business.
-Jackson Creek Investment Advisors LLC boosted its stake in United Rentals by 1.7% in the 2nd quarter.
-Jackson Creek Investment Advisors LLC now owns 1,897 shares of the construction company’s stock worth $612,000 after buying an additional 32 shares during the last quarter.
-Alphastar Capital Management LLC increased its position in United Rentals by 2.7% during the second quarter.
-Alphastar Capital Management LLC now owns 1,566 shares of the construction company’s stock worth $380,000 after purchasing an additional 41 shares during the last quarter.
-Wolff Wiese Magana LLC raised its stake in United Rentals by 23.9% during the second quarter.
-Wolff Wiese Magana LLC now owns 223 shares of the construction company’s stock worth $55,000 after purchasing an additional 43 shares during the period.
-First Horizon Advisors Inc. boosted its holdings in shares of United Rentals by 17.6% in the 2nd quarter.
-First Horizon Advisors Inc. now owns 287 shares of the construction company’s stock valued at $68,000 after purchasing an additional 43 shares during the last quarter.
-Finally, Veriti Management LLC grew its stake in shares of United Rentals by 3.3% during the 2nd quarter.
-Veriti Management LLC now owns 1,386 shares of the construction company’s stock valued at $337,000 after buying an additional 44 shares during the period.
-Hedge funds and other institutional investors own 89.65% of the company’s stock.
+Several other hedge funds and other institutional investors also recently bought and sold shares of the business.
+Romano Brothers AND Company purchased a new position in shares of United Rentals in the 3rd quarter valued at approximately $364,000.
+Institute for Wealth Management LLC. grew its position in United Rentals by 1.2% in the 3rd quarter.
+Institute for Wealth Management LLC. now owns 8,297 shares of the construction company’s stock valued at $2,241,000 after buying an additional 97 shares during the last quarter.
+Wedbush Securities Inc. increased its stake in United Rentals by 6.1% in the 3rd quarter.
+Wedbush Securities Inc. now owns 1,332 shares of the construction company’s stock valued at $360,000 after buying an additional 77 shares during the period.
+Cambridge Investment Research Advisors Inc. raised its position in United Rentals by 16.8% during the 3rd quarter.
+Cambridge Investment Research Advisors Inc. now owns 14,464 shares of the construction company’s stock worth $3,907,000 after buying an additional 2,080 shares during the last quarter.
+Finally, Forsta AP Fonden lifted its stake in shares of United Rentals by 20.6% in the 3rd quarter.
+Forsta AP Fonden now owns 16,400 shares of the construction company’s stock worth $4,430,000 after acquiring an additional 2,800 shares during the period.
+89.65% of the stock is owned by hedge funds and other institutional investors.

 Insider Buying and Selling at United Rentals

-United Rentals (NYSE:URI – Get Rating) last announced its earnings results on Wednesday, October 26th.
-The construction company reported $9.27 earnings per share for the quarter, beating the consensus estimate of $9.00 by $0.27.
-United Rentals had a return on equity of 35.38% and a net margin of 17.51%.
-The company had revenue of $3.05 billion during the quarter, compared to the consensus estimate of $3.09 billion.
-As a group, analysts forecast that United Rentals, Inc. will post 32.38 earnings per share for the current fiscal year.
+United Rentals (NYSE:URI – Get Rating) last announced its quarterly earnings results on Wednesday, October 26th.
+The construction company reported $9.27 earnings per share (EPS) for the quarter, beating the consensus estimate of $9.00 by $0.27.
+United Rentals had a net margin of 17.51% and a return on equity of 35.38%.
+The company had revenue of $3.05 billion for the quarter, compared to the consensus estimate of $3.09 billion.
+On average, equities research analysts expect that United Rentals, Inc. will post 32.38 earnings per share for the current fiscal year.

-United Rentals declared that its Board of Directors has approved a stock repurchase program on Wednesday, October 26th that authorizes the company to buyback $1.25 billion in outstanding shares.
-This buyback authorization authorizes the construction company to reacquire up to 5.8% of its shares through open market purchases.
-Shares buyback programs are usually a sign that the company’s board believes its stock is undervalued.
+United Rentals announced that its board has approved a share repurchase program on Wednesday, October 26th that authorizes the company to buyback $1.25 billion in shares.
+This buyback authorization authorizes the construction company to buy up to 5.8% of its stock through open market purchases.
+Stock buyback programs are generally an indication that the company’s management believes its stock is undervalued.

 United Rentals Company Profile